-But from a mathematical point of view, the following geometric bodies of revolution are of primarily interest to us:
+But from a mathematical point of view, the following geometric solids of revolution are of primary interest to us:

 The cylinder is formed by a rectangle rotating around one of the sides.

-The cone is formed by a rectangular triangle rotating around one of the legs.
+The coneis formed by a rectangular triangle rotating around one of the sides.

 A truncated cone is part of the cone located between its base and the cutting plane parallel to the base.

-It is formed by rotating a rectangular trapezoid around its side, perpendicular to the bases of the trapezoid.
+It is formed by rotating a rectangular trapezoid around its side, perpendicular to the trapezoid bases.

 An ellipsoid is a surface in three-dimensional space, obtained by deforming a sphere along three mutually perpendicular axes.

-A paraboloid is a surface that is formed as a result of a rotation around the axis of a curve formed by a graph of a parabola.
-Hence the name parabol-oid.
+A paraboloid is a surface formed due to a rotation around the axis of a curve formed by a parabola graph.
+Hence the name paraboloid.

-A hyperboloid is a surface that is formed as a result of rotation around the axis of a curve formed by a graph of a hyperbola.
-Accordingly, the name is hyperb-o-loid.
+A hyperboloid is a surface formed due to rotation around the axis of a curve formed by a hyperbola graph.
+Accordingly, the name is a hyperboloid.